charlesduvert/Tbook-Api/README.md

   -F 'assignation=0' \
 ```
 **Parameters**
 All parameters are optional.
-We will only update the parameters that are provided.
+We will only update the parameters that are posted.

 | Name | Required | Type | Description |
 | - | - | - | - |